-Patients with chronic chest or stomach pain, trouble breathing or a persistent cough could be exhibiting symptoms of mesothelioma.
-If you are experiencing the symptoms of mesothelioma and there’s a chance you encountered to asbestos in the past, it’s essential to contact a medical professional immediately.
+Patients with chronic chest or stomach pain, trouble breathing, or a persistent cough could be exhibiting symptoms of mesothelioma.
+If you are experiencing the symptoms of mesothelioma and there’s a chance you encountered asbestos in the past, it’s essential to contact a medical professional immediately.
 An early mesothelioma diagnosis often leads to a better prognosis.
 This cancer is aggressive, and people who discover it early may live longer and enjoy a better quality of life.

-Doctors usually begin the mesothelioma diagnostic process with a series of imaging tests, starting with lower resolution scans and moving to higher resolution tests when necessary.
+Doctors usually begin the mesothelioma diagnostic process with a series of imaging tests, starting with lower-resolution scans and moving to higher-resolution tests when necessary.

-When doctors need an even more detailed, three-dimensional view, they’ll order a positron emission tomography scan, or PET scan.
-This imaging test involves injecting patients with a small dose of a radiotracer, or contrast material.
+When doctors need an even more detailed, three-dimensional view, they’ll order a positron emission tomography (PET) scan.
+This imaging test involves injecting patients with a small dose of a radiotracer that can be seen clearly on the final image.
 This dye temporarily interacts with the affected organs or tissues, highlighting irregularities at a cellular level.
-PET scans help doctors determine the stage of the cancer based on how far the disease has spread.
+PET scans help doctors determine the stage of cancer-based on how far the disease has spread.

 A mesothelioma diagnosis is a long and often challenging process.
 Imaging tests are the first step, and blood tests are usually next in line.
 Common blood tests include:

 Another common biomarker in diagnosing mesothelioma is called fibulin-3.
 If a patient has high levels of this protein in their blood, it likely means they have mesothelioma, as opposed to another lung disease.
 Similar to CA 125, fibulin-3 helps doctors determine how a patient will respond to treatment.

 The FDA approved MesoMark® in 2007, making it the first blood test used specifically in diagnosing mesothelioma.
-Dead cells release mesothelin-related proteins, which MesoMark® measures, allowing doctors to assess the severity of the disease.
-There are limitations with this blood test, since sarcomatoid tumors (which occur in 25 percent of mesothelioma cases) don’t release the same mesothelin-based proteins.
+Dead cells release mesothelin-related proteins, which MesoMark® measures.
+The measurement allows doctors to assess the severity of the disease.
+However, there are limitations with this blood test since sarcomatoid tumors (which occur in 25 percent of cases) don’t release the same mesothelin-based proteins.

 A biopsy remains the only definitive way to diagnose mesothelioma.
-The procedure involves removing samples of fluid or tissue to determine whether the cancer has spread.
+The procedure involves removing samples of fluid or tissue to determine the presence of cancer and whether or not it has spread.
 Of the two, fluid biopsies are the least invasive, but because mesothelioma often resembles other diseases, a tissue biopsy is necessary for a conclusive diagnosis.

-- Thoracentesis is the most common needle biopsy.
+Thoracentesis is the most common needle biopsy.
 Doctors use a large needle to collect a sample of the patient’s pleural (lung) fluid to determine the presence and scope of the disease.
 Thoracentesis is performed on patients who are experiencing fluid buildup between their lungs and chest cavities, a condition called pleural effusion.
 Before collecting or draining fluid, the doctor will numb the area with an anesthetic.
 This procedure usually takes about 30 minutes, but it can last up to an hour.

 Doctors will numb the area, then insert a needle to remove excess fluid and relieve discomfort.
 A small sample of the ascitic fluid is then tested for the disease.
 This procedure lasts around 30 minutes.

-- Patients with pericardial mesothelioma may experience fluid buildup around the heart sac.
+Patients with pericardial mesothelioma may experience fluid buildup around the heart sac.
 Pericardiocentesis involves draining fluid from the heart cavity.
 This procedure is similar to thoracentesis and paracentesis and can help in both diagnosing mesothelioma and relieving pain.
 Pericardiocentesis can take anywhere from 20 minutes to an hour.